At a Glance

 Part 4: Prepare Your Classroom Technology

-- If you are planning an in-class activity that will have unique AV needs (e.g., a panel of speakers, multiple microphones, etc.), submit an AV Event Request or request an AV Consultation for help conceptualizing and planning.
+• If you’re planning an in-class activity that will have unique AV needs (e.g., a panel of speakers, multiple microphones, etc.), submit an AV Event Request or request an AV Consultation for help conceptualizing and planning.